moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/_index.md

 1. The Product Security Engineering team will work together to add new items to the Milestone Work table
     1. Each item being added must be refined before it can be formally committed to
     1. Once we have refined and committed to the work, the relevant issue needs to be updated with the Milestone
-1. The Milestone Planning issue should be finalzed at least 3 days before the Milestone Start Date
+1. The Milestone Planning issue should be finalized at least 3 days before the Milestone Start Date
     1. The Product Security Manager will use threads in the Milestone Planning issue to work with each Product Security Engineering team member to finalize their workload
     1. Once finalized, the Planning Issue should be closed